AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 ## Create a [!UICONTROL Group] {#create-group}

+>[!IMPORTANT]
+>
+> User account management is moving to the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
+To start user migration, we advise all Audience Manager customers to immediately take the necessary measures described in this article: [Audience Manager user migration to Admin Console](admin-console-migration.md).
+>
+> After all customers have migrated, this section will go away.

 A *group* is a collection of users that share access rights to [!UICONTROL destination], [!UICONTROL segment], and [!UICONTROL trait] objects.
 You can limit groups to single objects only or give them broad access to combinations of different objects.

 <!-- t_create_groups.xml -->